sbhimire/nlp-sentiment-analysis/README.md

 ## NLP - Movie review sentiment analysis

-The colab notebook contains the code for building a simple LSTM Recurrent Neural Network model that gives 87-88% accuracy on the IMDB Movie Review Sentiment Analysis Dataset.
+The Colab notebook contains the code for building a simple LSTM Recurrent Neural Network model that gives 87–88 percent accuracy on the IMDB Movie Review Sentiment Analysis Dataset.
 The repo also contains the code to deploy the movie review sentiment analysis app.

-**News!** You can try the app at https://webapp-fa67s6dqfq-uc.a.run.app/.
-The first couple of runs might have high latency due to cold start time on Google Cloud Run.
-It should run fine after that.
+**Live Deployment!** You can try the app at https://webapp-fa67s6dqfq-uc.a.run.app/.
+The first couple of runs might have high latency due to cold start time on Google Cloud Run, but it should run fine after that.

 ## App demo